HarperDB/documentation/docs/technical-details/reference/resource.md

 This will publish a message to this resource, and is called for MQTT publish commands.
 You can define or override this method to define how messages should be published.
 The default `publish` method on tables (`super.publish(message)`) records the published message as part of the current transaction; this will not change the data in the record but will notify any subscribers to the record/topic.

-### `post(data)`
+### `post(data: object, query?: Query)`

 This is called for HTTP POST requests.
 You can define this method to provide your own implementation of how POST requests should be handled.
 Generally `POST` provides a generic mechanism for various types of data updates, and is a good place to define custom functionality for updating records.
+The default behavior is to create a new record/resource.
+The `query` argument is used to represent any additional query parameters that were included.

 ### `invalidate()`